 - ½ teaspoon vanilla extract

 - Preheat oven to 300F and set a baking rack over a large cookie sheet.

 - In a large bowl, whisk together the almond flour, coconut flour, sweetener, baking powder, and salt.
 Stir in eggs, almond milk, melted butter, and vanilla extract until well combined.

 - Heat a large skillet over medium heat and grease lightly with butter.
-Using about 2 tbsp of batter, create a thin line as long as your breakfast sausages (it will spread a bit as it heats up).
-Place a cooked sausage in the middle and cover with another tbsp or so of batter.
+Using about 2 tablespoon of batter, create a thin line as long as your breakfast sausages (it will spread a bit as it heats up).
+Place a cooked sausage in the middle and cover with another tablespoon or so of batter.
 Fill pan with 3 or 4 more of these, spacing them a few inches apart.

 - Let cook until bottom is golden brown, 2 to 3 minutes.
 Carefully wiggle a spatula underneath and flip over, then cook another 2 to 3 minutes.
 The centers will not be cooked through so remove to the prepared baking rack and place in the oven for 10 to 15 minutes.

 - Repeat with remaining batter and remaining breakfast sausages.

 What a wonderful combo!
 Sausage and pancakes together, we love it.